To the Honourable Kyam Joseph Maher MLC

 The Public Trustee’s Strategic Plan includes the following objectives:

-The Hon Vickie Chapman MP, Deputy Premier, Attorney-General and Minister for Planning and Local Government is the state’s principal legal advisor to the government and responsible for the administration of justice and planning in South Australia.
+The Hon Kyam Maher MLC, Minister for Aboriginal Affairs, Attorney-General and Minister for Industrial Relations and Public Sector is the state’s principal legal advisor to the government and is responsible for exercising certain powers and regulating and administering a range of legislation.

-The Attorney-General is a member of Cabinet and responsible for:
+The Attorney-General is a member of Cabinet and is responsible for:

 - specific legislation and the state's legal system